rayrutjes/ddd-essentials/README.md

 Please feel free to contribute by any means.

-I am actually still missing some concepts such as Sagas, so feel free to suggest your contracts.
+I am actually still missing some concepts such as Sagas, so feel free to suggest your new contracts, or improve existing ones.